fischmat/audiodragon/README.md

 This software application allows to record arbitrary audio.
 Make sure you are allowed to create copies of any music and/or other media before recording it with this application.
 Music and other media may be protected by copyright law and creating copies may be not allowed by contract or applicable law.
 This application is intended for demonstration purposes only.
-Permission for using the software is only granted for usage under applicable law.
-Do not use this application to record media protected by copyright!
+Permission for using the software is only granted for lawful purposes.
+Do not use this application to create copies of media protected by copyright!